Ferne McCann's partner wanted by police over nightclub acid attack

 Arthur Collins is wanted for questioning after 20 people were injured when corrosive liquid was sprayed at Mangle in Dalston, east London.

-The 25-year-old, from Hertfordshire, has been in a relationship with Ms McCann, best known for her appearances on The Only Way is Essex and I'm A Celebrity...Get Me Out of Here!
+The 25-year-old, from Hertfordshire, has been in a relationship with Ferne, best known for her appearances on The Only Way Is Essex and I’m A Celebrity…Get Me Out of Here!

 Two clubbers, aged 24 and 29, were seriously hurt in the attack, which followed an argument, early on Monday morning and have been moved to a specialist burns hospital in Essex.

-Police said Mr Collins should not be approached, urging members of the public to instead ring 999.
+Police said Collins should not be approached, urging members of the public to instead ring 999.

 They added an address in Hertfordshire was raided on Monday night by officers carrying out an arrest warrant in connection with the attack.

-A spokeswoman for Ms McCann said: "Ferne is aware that the police wish to speak to Arthur Collins and the nature of the accusations against him.
+A spokeswoman for Ferne said: “Ferne is aware that the police wish to speak to Arthur Collins and the nature of the accusations against him.
 Obviously these are highly shocking and Ferne has co-operated with the police in their inquiries.

 “She was not with Arthur on Sunday night; was not at Mangle; and has no direct knowledge of the events that unfolded.
 As much as anybody she wants to know the truth and urges Arthur to co-operate fully with the police and attend a police station immediately.”